Best Black Friday Fitness Equipment Deals See Deals

 Gainful 1

 Our other big issue is the price.
-Although Gainful has now allowed you to purchase their supplements without a subscription, it’s still a bit expensive at $65 for two 14-serving containers that comes out to a per-serving cost of $2.32.
+Although Gainful has now allowed you to purchase their supplements without a subscription, it’s still a bit expensive at $65 for two 14-serving containers, which comes out to a per-serving cost of $2.32.
 That’s a 1 out of 5 on our pricing scale.

 The protein powder is free of GMOs and hormones and packaged in a U.S.-based, GMP-certified facility.
 While the protein powder is not manufactured with common food allergens, like wheat and gluten, it is also important to note that it is produced in a GMP facility that processes other products with these ingredients.
 This is important for anyone allergic or sensitive to certain allergens, as there’s a risk for cross-contamination.